errael/astrology-castro/README.md

 ### castro functions

 Some functions are part of the `castro` language.
+They are treated as constants.

 See [mazegame ported to castro](examples.d/mazegame.castro) for example usage.